eWallet vs Digital Wallet vs Mobile Wallet.

 Fintech statistics never fail to show us the huge potential of the market and how much these platforms are making in the industry.

-So, before we pry down the difference between mobile wallet, eWallet, and digital payment, let’s dive into the industry.
+So, before we pry down the difference between mobile wallet, eWallet, and digital payments, let’s dive into the industry.

 • The User Base for Digital Payments is Expected to Cross 5,480.00 Million by 2027

-• Back in 2020, the market for digital payment as a whole was worth around $4 trillion.
+• Back in 2020, the market for digital payments as a whole was worth around $4 trillion.
 Now, boosted by new trends, Statista claims the global market will reach $10 trillion by 2026

 • Reports show this solution will be responsible for transactions worth $16 Trillion by 2028.

-Now if you want to create a fintech app like Venmo, Cash App, or any other digital payment solution, it is important to know the difference between digital wallet vs mobile wallet vs eWallet.
+Now, if you want to build a fintech app like Venmo, Cash App, or any other digital payment solution, it is important to know the difference between a digital wallet vs mobile wallet vs eWallet.
 And that’s exactly what we shall be discussing in the section below.

 Are Digital Wallet, eWallet, and Mobile Wallet not the same thing?